creativeslice/goldenegg-public/README.md

 ### /acf-json

-Will hold json definitions of any ACF groups created.
+Will hold JSON definitions of any ACF groups created.
 Allows them to be version controlled.

 ### /admin